Generic Name: Dexamethasone (DECKS-uh-METH-uh-zone), dexamethasone sodium phosphate, dexamethasone acetate

 Trade Name: Decadron, Dexasone, Diodex, Hexadrol, Maxidex

-How is dexamethasone typically given (administered)?
-Dexamethasone may be administered in several different ways: orally as an elixir or tablets, intravenously (into a vein), intramuscularly (into a muscle), intralesionly (into a lesion), into soft tissue, intraarticularly (into the cavity of a joint), as eye drops, or as a lotion.
+How is Decadron typically given (administered)?
+Decadron may be administered in several different ways: orally as an elixir or tablets, intravenously (into a vein), intramuscularly (into a muscle), intralesionly (into a lesion), into soft tissue, intraarticularly (into the cavity of a joint), as eye drops, or as a lotion.
 The dose depends on several factors, including the condition being treated, the size of the patient, the particular regimen being used and the overall health of the patient.

 How are patients typically monitored?
-Patients will usually have scheduled check-ups with their healthcare provider while they are being treated with dexamethasone.
+Patients will usually have scheduled check-ups with their healthcare provider while they are being treated with Decadron.
 Typically, blood will be drawn to check levels of blood cells and to monitor functions of some organ systems, such as the kidneys or liver.
 Patients may undergo physical examinations, scans or other measures to assess side effects and response to therapy.
 Patients may also have their blood sugar levels monitored.

 • Increase in appetite

 • Increased risk of infection

 • Swelling of feet or ankles

 • Increased levels of sugar in the blood